mattatcha/remotectl/README.md

 	# add hosts tagged "app" into /etc/hosts
 	remotectl -l app >> /etc/hosts

-	# manual host(s) via stdin
-	echo "1.2.3.4 myhost" | remotectl -- uptime

-	# broadcast docker image to hosts tagged "app" via stdin
-	docker save myimage | remotectl app docker load

-	# wait for all "app" hosts to be ssh reachable
-	remotectl --wait app

 	# show configuration using a profile (no query or cmd)
 	remotectl -p myprofile

 ### flags

---verbose, -v
-shows status output more like capistrano or fabric. otherwise, focuses only on output of remote hosts.

---local, -L
-doesn't use ssh, but shells out locally to run <cmd>. replaces string "{}" in <cmd> with each host ip. used for rsync, etc. also allows using system ssh.

 --list, -l
 lists selected ips and names. /etc/hosts friendly output. ignores <cmd>. includes name alias with provider as tld.

---random, -r
-	randomizes the list of hosts returned from query from any sorting or bias of the provider.

---first, -1
-	limits list of hosts returned to just the first host. can be combined with --random to pick random host.

---env, -e <key=value>
-sets environment variable to be set in remote shell.

 --profile, -p <filepath>
 sources a bash profile to load a config.

---wait, -w [timeout-duration]
-	polls hosts until they're all ready to receive ssh commands. can be used with or without <cmd>. <cmd> is only performed when all hosts are ready.

 --version, -V
 --help, -h

 ### config

-REMOTECTL_GATEWAY
-selector to use as bastion host. optional prefix "<user>@" to specify bastion user.

-REMOTECTL_SHELLENV
-	file to copy and source on remote side

 REMOTECTL_IDENTITY
 	private key file. openssh default

-REMOTECTL_AGENT
-	boolean to forward agent. defaults to true?

 REMOTECTL_USER
 	user to connect as. defaults to current user.

 REMOTECTL_PORT
 	ssh port to use. all ports must be the same on hosts for a run.

-REMOTECTL_MODE
-	execution mode options (based on ruby sshkit): parallel
-			runs commands in parallel. default.
-		sequence[:<wait-duration>]
-			runs in sequence with option duration between.
-			ex: REMOTECTL_MODE=sequence:2s
-		groups:<limit>[:<wait-duration>]
-			runs in parallel on <limit> hosts, grouped sequential.
-ex: REMOTECTL_MODE=group:4:2s

 REMOTECTL_PREFIX
 	prefix template for host output. uses go templates with values: